 - And that our editorial views will constantly be expanding to watch for the next big thing on the horizon while maintaining a connection to that which is relevant.

 We promise to disclose when our article coverage was partially or fully afforded to us by the financial assistance of corporate sponsors, event sponsors, or non-sponsors.
 Press events hosted by software companies often come with free transportation, hotel, food, shows, and small corporate gifts (eg: pens, hats, USB drives, et cetera).
-These are perfect examples of where full disclosure is expected of us and we will provide it within the “lead article” (in the case of a related series of articles) or articles for which it applies. (eg: (disclosure: GRAPHISOFT SE paid for all air travel, hotel for the event days, and some meals).)
+These are perfect examples of where full disclosure is expected of us and we will provide it within the “lead article” (in the case of a related series of articles the lead article may not be the first in the series) or articles for which it applies. (eg: (disclosure: GRAPHISOFT SE paid for all air travel, hotel for the event days, and some meals).)

 Additionally, we will also provide full disclosure (with the exception of Apple due to our publication’s historic focus area and the constancy of presence of that company in our writing) of securities to any and all companies held by Architosh’s owners or managing partners. (eg: (disclosure: Architosh owns securities in ARM – Advanced RISC Machines). ) You can find a list of companies for which we had a business interest in or hold securities (at the time of publication) AND which we have directly written about listed below.
 This information will always be listed here on this page: